trendct-data/occupation-wages-states/stories/story_MS.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Mississippi was among <span class='occ_title_em'>Forest and conservation workers</span>.
+The biggest decline for any job category in Mississippi was among <span class='occ_title_em'>forest and conservation workers</span>.
 In 1999, there were 1,480 employees.
 But by 2014, that figure declined 95.27 percent to 70.

 The jobs that had gained the most employees was farmworkers and laborers, crop, nursery, and greenhouse.
 There were 2,033 percent more workers in 2014 as compared to 2000.
 Overall, the total number of workers grew from 30 to 640 in Mississippi.